Bio

 Photo by Meryl Schenker

-Donna’s newest book of fiction is Living Color: Angie Rubio Stories, published in 2020 by Jaded Ibis Press, a feminist press which makes a perfect match for Angie Rubio’s burgeoning awareness of her personhood in these stories.
+Donna’s previous book was Living Color: Angie Rubio Stories, published in 2020 by Jaded Ibis Press, a feminist press and a perfect match for Angie Rubio’s burgeoning awareness of her personhood in these stories.
 Each story represents an event or experience in a particular grade in school, a life lesson about winning and losing, belonging and not belonging, or about overcoming the divisions in life that can be caused by race, gender, or just a different way of walking through life.
 Whether the issue at hand relates to skin color, body image, sexual awakening, or some other aspect of peer and social pressure or the mere act of growing up, the stories cohere to tell a story of Angie’s struggle to find out who she is and her place in the world.

 Writer Sharma Shields’s lovely praise of the book also provides a peek at its protagonist and storyline.